mantidproject/mantid/docs/source/tutorials/extending_mantid_with_python/solutions_to_the_exercises/03_emwp_sol.rst

     # The steps the algorithm should perform are
     #  - Use the Load algorithm to load the TOF data
+    #  - Apply the calibration file using ApplyDiffCalc
-    #  - Run AlignDetectors on the TOF data using the file given by the CalFilename property
+    #  - Run ConvertUnits on the TOF data to convert to dSpacing
-    #  - Run DiffractionFocussing on the previous output & focus the data using the same cal file as the previous step
+    #  - Run DiffractionFocusing on the previous output & focus the data using the same cal file from the earlier step
     #   (called a grouping file here)
     #  - Set the output from the DiffractionFocussing algorithm as the output of PowerDiffractionReduce.
     #  - Delete the temporary reference using DeleteWorkspace